luismota/Auto-vps-install---VIVO--INNA-DASH-PIVX-with-Sentinel-Auto-Install-Cron-Conf/vps/docs/masternode_vps.md

 # Issues and Questions
 Im here to help

-If You Feel to get me a redbull i can stay awake more time
+If You Feel to get me a redbull i can stay awake more time :)

-VIVO to:
+TIP ME Some VIVO to:
 ```
+VYdyieMgjSxJxGtZnPShqsYj7oz7Nd9ZDH

 ```